rodralez/NaveGo/README.md

 * Allan variance technique to characterize inertial sensors' both deterministic and stochastic errors.

-* ***NEW*** Better visualization of GNSS outages.
+* Better visualization of GNSS outages.

 ## NaveGo Mathematical Model

-The underlying mathematical model of NaveGo is based on several books, mostly on:
+The underlying mathematical model of NaveGo has been evolving.
+It is based on several books, mostly on:

 * Paul D. Groves (2013).
 Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems (2nd Ed.).
 Artech House, USA.